-- i) All thermal generating units of installed capacity 200 MW and above and reservoir based hydro units of installed capacity 50 MW and above in Southern, Eastern, Northern and Western Regions: w.e.f.
-01.10.2005. - ii) All thermal and reservoir based hydro generating units of installed capacity 10 MW and above in North Eastern Region: w.e.f.
-01.10.2005. - iii) All other thermal and hydro generating units: w.e.f.
-01.04.2006. - iv) Any exemption from the above may be granted only by CERC for which the concerned constituent/ agency shall file a petition in advance. - v) The Gas turbine/Combined Cycle Power Plants and Nuclear Power Stations shall be exempted from Sections 4.8 (c), 4.8 (d), 5.2 (e), 5.2 (f), 5.2 (g) and 5.2 (h) till the Commission reviews the situation.
+- i) All thermal and hydro (except those with zero pondage) generating units: with effect from the date to be separately notified by the Commission. - ii) Any exemption from the above may be granted only by CERC for which the concerned constituent/ agency shall file a petition in advance. - iii) The Gas turbine/Combined Cycle Power Plants and Nuclear Power Stations shall be exempted from Sections 4.8 (c), 4.8 (d), 5.2 (e), 5.2 (f), 5.2 (g) and 5.2 (h) till the Commission reviews the situation.